 3.0 Key opportunities: Bigger households = bigger wallets

 With traditional household composition breaking down, retail and leisure strategies based around traditional households will need to change.
 New households will create new needs, driving demand for new products and services.

 There will be an increasing demand among sandwich households for more adaptable products and services, from modular furniture to multi-user insurance policies.
-Sandwich parents will appreciate smarter furniture rental that enables them to adapt to the comings and goings of their family.
+Or maybe smarter furniture rental services that help them adapt to the comings and goings of their family.
 For instance, Ikea has just set up a furniture-hiring subscription service.